-The Code42 app (also known as the "agent") resides on endpoint devices where it observes user and system activity and collects the resulting security-related data.
+The Code42 app on the endpoint (also known as the "agent") observes user and system activity and collects the resulting security-related data.
 This data is transmitted to the Code42 cloud over secure and authenticated HTTPS with Transport Layer Security (TLS) utilizing AES-256 cipher suites.
 Collected metadata is also stored and encrypted at rest using AES-256.
 Endpoints do not need to stay inside a corporate network to send data to the Code42 cloud; no VPN, port forwarding, or DMZ is needed.
 The Code42 cloud architecture is designed for ubiquitous secure access.

 The collected security data is sent to the Code42 console for viewing and analysis, and is also made available to custom processes and integrations with security tools.

 The Code42 app can identify file changes in selected files, break the files into blocks, and encrypt the blocks on the endpoint.
 It then transmits the blocks over an authenticated TLSv1.2 channel to file content storage in the Code42 cloud, thereby preserving and archiving the original file contents.

 The Code42 cloud is extensible and integrates with other cloud services.
 The Code42 cloud:

 - Monitors file activity on other cloud services similar to how it monitors file activity on endpoints.

 - Supports SAML 2.0 protocol for single sign-on.

 - Supports SCIM for synchronizing directory updates and automated provisioning.

 - Provides apps that integrate with SOAR and SIEM solutions.